mmanciop/opentelemetry-injector/README.md

 Why using [rust](https://www.rust-lang.org/) for an `LD_PRELOAD` object, rather than something more traditional like C?
 Well, rust has very nice memory management and the [redhook](https://crates.io/crates/redhook) crate to create `LD_PRELOAD` objects that makes me fret far less over catastrophic bugs this might introduce.

+## Support

+This is super-experimental and currently no support can be ensured.
+But please do let me know of issues by [opening one](../../issues) on GitHub.